 2 x 400g cans of chickpeas (reserve a few chickpeas for garnish)

 dried red pepper, coriander or parsley leaves for garnish (optional)

 Put the chickpeas into the food processor or into the bowl if using the hand blender.
-Add the tahini, crushed garlic, salt, lemon juice, olive oil and blend until smooth.
-Transfer the mixture into the serving bowl and decorate it with a few whole chickpeas and a few drops of olive oil.
+Add the tahini, crushed garlic, salt, lemon juice, and olive oil and blend until smooth.
+Transfer the mixture to the serving bowl and decorate it with a few whole chickpeas and a few drops of olive oil.
 Sprinkle with red pepper powder and chopped coriander or parsley.

 From the TCM point of view:

 The chickpea is balanced, slightly warm in nature and sweet in taste.
 It benefits the spleen, stomach and heart.
 It contains a large amount of iron and unsaturated fatty acids and it is also much better digestible than other legumes.
 In most cases, it does not cause any flatulence.

 Tahini paste is made from sesame seeds.
 Sesame has a balanced nature and a sweet taste.
 It has the ability to form fluids and blood, strengthens the kidneys, and liver and moisturizes the intestines.
 It is generally tonic.
 Removes blockages caused by wind and therefore it is used to treat rheumatism, constipation, and dry cough.
 Sesam is very useful in any yin weakness.
 It increases the production of breast milk and can be used, for example, in chronically ill or old cachexia patients.
 Sesame is also suitable for people suffering from anorexia or anaemia.
 Sesame seeds contain a large amount of calcium, which is absorbed better when consumed as tahini paste.
 However, the tahini paste itself can be difficult to digest, so it is better to combine it with other ingredients.
 People suffering from chronic diarrhoea should consume sesame with caution.